The NSCDA Presents: Women of Vision

 - Read More about Ruth Patrick

-Patrick’s skill and reputation led the Atomic Energy Commission to seek her advice before building a plant on the Savannah River, led Congress to ask her assistance in formulating the Clean Water Act of 1972, and led Presidents Johnson and Reagan to seek her counsel on water pollution and acid rain.
-In addition to the innumerable other honors she received, President Clinton awarded Dr. Patrick the National Medal of Science in 1996.
+Her skill and reputation led the Atomic Energy Commission to seek her advice before building a plant on the Savannah River, led Congress to ask her assistance in formulating the Clean Water Act of 1972, and led Presidents Johnson and Reagan to seek her counsel on water pollution and acid rain.

 Florence M. Montgomery